 A thorough study of wildland fire as an influence on natural processes, culture and politics, spanning the human and physical divisions of the geographic discipline.
 Discussion topics will include fire chemistry and behavior, fire weather, fire ecology, fire history data sources, fire in the US and a survey of global fire.
-Prerequisites: GEOG 110 or permission of the instructor.
-Credits: 3(3-0) Not offered on a regular basis
+Prerequisites: GEOG 230 or permission of the instructor.
+Credits: 3(3-0) Not offered on a regular basis sional sports from a geographic perspective.
+It surveys the ways in which historical, cultural, political, economic, demographic and environmental factors have contributed to the origin and diffusion of sports.
+Analysis will be conducted at different spatial scales; local, regional, national and international.
+Topics include locational strategies and migration patterns of sports clubs and franchises, spatial analysis of sports arenas and stadiums, economic and environmental impacts of sports, and factors influencing the transition of folk games to modern competitive sports.
+Prerequisites: GEOG 102 or GEOG 123 or permission of the instructor.
+Credits: 3(3-0).
+Not offered on a regular basis